Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Methods

+We perform DA directly on the state vector (i.e., in EOF space) rather than in physical space.
+This improves computational and storage efficiency because both LIM and EnKF operate in the same low-dimensional EOF space.
+However, operating in EOF space prevents the use of covariance localization \citep[e.g.,][]{Anderson2012}.
+Instead, we mitigate sample error by using an ensemble that is much larger than the low-dimensional state vector, and we account for model error by running separate reconstructions with five distinct LIMs.
+To estimate the proxy value in Eq.~(\ref{eq:kf-update}), the observation operator $\bm{\mathsf{H}}$ must map the state vector to the physical temperature at the proxy location, and subsequently to the proxy value using the PSM~\citep[e.g.,][]{Hakim2022}.

+SIC is physically bounded between zero and one, but the Gaussian distributions of the EnKF do not enforce this constraint.
+To obtain valid values, we convert SIC anomalies to absolute values by anchoring them to a 1961--1990 climatology, then clip SIC values falling outside the $[0, 1]$ interval.
+The climatology, obtained from \citet{Cooper2025}, is based on the multi-model mean from eight CMIP6 historical simulations before 1979, and on satellite observations thereafter.

+The LIMs from each of the five model priors are used separately in the DA algorithm, allowing us to sample structural error in the training data, such as differences in covariance relationships.
 We repeat the reconstruction procedure 20 times for each LIM using a Monte Carlo approach.
 In each iteration, we assimilate a random sample of 80\% of the available proxy data.
 This allows us to sample over uncertainty in the proxy error estimates by randomly removing proxies that may have an outsized impact~\citep{Tardif2019}.
 The remaining 20\% of proxies in each iteration are used for independent validation of reconstruction skill in the pre-instrumental period.
 Each of the 20 iterations uses 400 ensemble members.
-We reduce the full 8000-member ensemble to 400 members per model prior by subsampling 20 members from each iteration.
-The analysis below is performed on the resulting 1200-member multi-model ensemble derived from reconstructions from all three model priors.
+We reduce the full 8000-member ensemble per model prior to 400 members by subsampling 20 members from each iteration.
+The analysis below is performed on the resulting 2000-member multi-model ensemble derived from reconstructions with all five model priors.